emidec/emidec.github.io/_pages/hiring.md

 ### 8. How do you get promoted?

 We have a transparent (yearly) [process](https://www.ucl.ac.uk/human-resources/policies-advice/academic-careers-framework-and-promotions-processes/academic-promotions-guidance).
-I think the best way for you to have an idea of what it takes to get promoted is to look at what "level" people in your area and compare somewhat.
+I think the best way to get an idea of what it takes to get promoted is to look at what "level" people in your area are and compare somewhat.
 Overall, IMHO our new process works pretty well.

 ### 9. Where can I find more information about UCL?